• Struggle to pay attention to details or find yourself making careless mistakes?

 Final thoughts

-Our team at Harvest Counseling and Wellness is dedicated to offering comprehensive treatment for Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD) using a range of therapeutic modalities.
-These include cognitive-behavioral therapy (CBT), mindfulness-based therapy, play therapy, trauma therapy, and more.
+Our team at Harvest Counseling and Wellness is dedicated to offering comprehensive testing and treatment for Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD) using a range of therapeutic modalities.
+These include cognitive-behavioral therapy (CBT), mindfulness-based therapy, play therapy, trauma therapy, Safe and Sound Protocol, and more.
 Our highly skilled counselors provide customized treatment to help individuals develop effective coping mechanisms, address mental health issues, and build resilience.
 We work with people of all ages, including children as young as three, teenagers, and adults.
+Additionally, we do comprehensive testing for children ages 6-17 years old.

-If you’re seeking a counselor who specializes in child, teen, or adult ADD/ADHD, we provide in-person counseling services in DFW and the surrounding North Texas area, and online counseling for all Texas residents.
+If you’re seeking a counselor who specializes in child, teen, or adult ADD/ADHD, we provide in-person counseling services and testing (ages 6-17 years old) in DFW and the surrounding North Texas area, and online counseling for all Texas residents.
 We also offer FREE 15 minute phone consultations, call or text 940-294-7061 to schedule now.

 Need more info?